ngovinhtn/charTransform/README.md

-# Transformer and recurrent Machine Translation systems for Japanese - Vietnamese
+# Transformer and Recurrent Machine Translation systems for Japanese - Vietnamese
 This repository contains all data and scripts for building a neural machine translation systems for Japanese - Vietnamese.